LLM Observability: How to Monitor Large Language Models in Production

 Best Practices for LLM Observability

-• Instrument Early and Often: Integrate observability from the outset, not as an afterthought.
+• Instrument Early: Integrate observability from the start, not as an afterthought.

 • Standardize Logging Formats: Use OpenAI-compatible message formats for consistency across providers.

-• Leverage Metadata and Tags: Annotate traces with rich contextual data for powerful filtering and analysis.
+• Leverage Metadata and Tags: Annotate traces with contextual data and tags for powerful filtering and analysis.

 • Monitor Subjective Metrics: Track user feedback, evaluation scores, and A/B test results alongside objective metrics.